arafatDU/FloodSheild/README.md

 # 🌊 AI-Powered Flood Prediction for Bangladesh
 An AI-driven system to provide 15-day advance flood forecasts for 122 river monitoring stations across Bangladesh.
 This project is developed under the "AI for Bangladesh 2.0" theme, aiming to leverage technology to build a more resilient and secure nation

+### Problem Statement
+Bangladesh is one of the world's most vulnerable countries to climate change, with recurrent, devastating floods displacing millions, causing over $1 billion in annual economic damages, and resulting in tragic loss of life.
+Traditional flood warning systems often lack the lead time and geographical precision needed for effective disaster preparedness.
+This project directly addresses this critical challenge to national security and economic stability.

+### Our Solution: An AI-Powered Early Warning System
+We have developed a system that uses a sophisticated AI model to predict river water levels 15 days in advance.
+By training a specialized model for each of the 122 water monitoring stations, our solution provides highly localized and accurate forecasts.

+The goal is to provide actionable intelligence to disaster management agencies, local authorities, and the public, enabling them to take proactive measures, save lives, and mitigate economic losses.

+System Architecture
+Our system follows a modular, multi-stage pipeline:

+Data Ingestion: A Python script automatically fetches real-time and historical water level data from the Bangladesh Water Development Board (BWDB) public API endpoint https://api.ffwc.gov.bd/data_load/observed-waterlevel-by-station-and-date/{station_id}/{yyyy-mm-dd}.

+Data Preprocessing: The raw 3-hourly data is cleaned, processed, and aggregated into daily average water levels.
+We enrich this data by engineering features like time-based variables (day of year, month) and lag features to provide historical context for the model.

+AI Core (LSTM Models): The heart of our system.
+We use Long Short-Term Memory (LSTM), a specialized type of neural network perfect for time-series forecasting.
+A unique LSTM model is trained for each of the 122 stations to learn its specific hydrological patterns.

+Prediction & Visualization: The trained models take the last 30 days of data as input to forecast the next 15 days.
+The output is then visualized on a web-based dashboard, showing a map of Bangladesh with each station color-coded by its predicted flood risk.

 ## Getting Started

 First, run the development server: